facebook/create-react-app/docusaurus/docs/getting-started.md

 _`yarn create` is available in Yarn 0.25+_

+## Output

-It will create a directory called `my-app` inside the current folder.<br>
+Running either of these commands will create a directory called `my-app` inside the current folder.<br>
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

 ```